Article: The Daily Herald, by Kerry Lester

 Excerpt: Oil is a vital resource for the U.S., and affects everything from the cost of our vacation travel to the price of food for our barbeques.
 In fact, oil fulfills nearly 40% of total U.S. energy demands, including 94% of the energy used in the transportation of people and goods.
 No matter what your plans are this holiday weekend, you’re being negatively impacted by the energy barriers created in Washington.

 Excerpt: "It's increasingly clear that this Administration has no credible or responsible plan for our economy or lowering Americans' energy costs.
 Faced with that reality, the Administration is instead taking 30 million barrels of oil from our Strategic Petroleum Reserve, oil saved for our strategic national security."

-Op-Ed, The Hill, by Congressman Peter Roskam
+Op-Ed, by Congressman Roskam

 Excerpt: We need a comprehensive fundamental tax reform overhaul — one that produces a system that raises the necessary revenue for the government to run as efficiently as possible, while removing barriers to private-sector job creation.
 More specifically, we need a revenue code that is fairer, simpler and no longer hinders our economic competitiveness — all of which cost jobs.

 A fairer and simpler tax code would reduce costs for American citizens and job creators.
 Right now, the tax code often forces employers to make investment decisions based on the tax code, not by what is best for their business.
-The tax code should not be used to favor one widget over another, or one sector over another.